 Experts used to say a 3,500-calorie deficit equaled one pound of fat loss, a concept known as Wishnofsky’s Rule.
 However, a 2015 study in the Journal of the Academy of Nutrition and Dietetics found this formula has a huge margin of error.
 This is because it doesn’t take into consideration thermodynamics, which is all the chemical processes that affect how much energy your body burns for fuel.

 The researchers added that there are indeed complex, dynamic equations that are more accurate and realistic, but most weight-loss calculators available online (the same ones that work great for determining how you can maintain your weight) don’t leverage these formulas.
-They are still based on Wishnofsky’s Rule — and therefore are wildly inaccurate, Ziltzer says.
+They are still based on Wishnofsky’s Rule and therefore, are wildly inaccurate, Ziltzer says.

 “This [rule] is a simple and easy way to gauge dietary change for consistent weight loss, but, again, there are many other factors that are influential,” Schehr says.

-It’s also important to note that losing a pound of weight is different than losing a pound of fat, Schehr says.
+- It’s important to note that losing a pound of weight is different than losing a pound of fat, Schehr says.
 The number on the scale could go down due to muscle loss or water weight instead of fat.

-And most people will hit a weight-loss plateau during their journey and need to take additional steps to change up their diet and workout plan to keep dropping pounds, both experts point out.
+- Most people will hit a weight-loss plateau during their journey and need to take additional steps to change up their diet and workout plan to keep dropping pounds, both experts point out.

-The body does have the ability to lose a lot of weight quickly, but it comes at the expense of many vital processes, which means rapid weight loss can be unhealthy, says Schehr.
+- The body does have the ability to lose a lot of weight quickly, but it comes at the expense of many vital processes, which means rapid weight loss can be unhealthy, says Schehr.

 The Bottom Line

 Everyone’s body (and lifestyle) is different, so you may lose weight faster or slower than someone else and vice versa.
-Don’t get hung up on timeframes or timelines; make smart and sustainable food choices, exercise often, and keep your eye on the long game.
+Don’t get hung up on timeframes or timelines: Make smart and sustainable food choices, exercise often, and keep your eye on the long game.
 That way, you can get off the hamster-wheel of “I gotta lose X pounds in Y weeks/months!” and focus on enjoying your healthy life.